Hanna Fenichel

 In 1940, she married Otto Fenichel.
-On 12 October 1975, she died of cancer in Brentwood, Los Angeles County, California.
+On 12 October 1975, she died of cancer in Brentwood, Los Angeles County.

 After she died, the Hanna Fenichel Center was founded by San Diego Psychoanalytic Society and Institute.
 The program's overview is "to create a nurturing community that supports each child's growing sense of self and innate passion for learning...through social, educational, and artistic environments.

 Works

 Fenichel conducted broad works throughout the years of 1940s and 1950s with the second generation of Freudian scholars and psychoanalysts.
 Hannah worked with Richard Loewenberg is a different subject and they have a separate collection of work.